Create a Key

 - Retrieve usage history for a key

 The API communicates over both HTTPS and plain HTTP using IPv4 and IPv6.
-Please use HTTPS whenever possible.
+We strongly recommend using HTTPS exclusively.

 We use appropriate HTTP status codes where possible to indicate the request status.

 Most requests require an API key for authentication.
 Authenticate by passing an